-Today’s post is part two in talking about ways to update an eighteen year-old ballroom dance dress that is still in good shape and wearable — with some remodeling.
+Today’s post is part two in talking about ways to update an eighteen year-old ballroom dance dress with an open back that is still in good shape and wearable — with some remodeling.

 Betty, the owner of this sassy black and magenta dress, purchased it online as her first-ever competition dress.